Rybakina cruises as Kazakhstan is first team into 2025 United Cup semifinals

 United Cup: Scores | Draws | Order of Play

-Rybakina started the day for Group C winners Kazakhstan with a commanding 6-3, 6-1 victory over Germany’s Laura Siegemund in the first match of the tournament’s knockout stages.
+Rybakina started the day with a powerful 6-3, 6-1 victory over Germany’s Laura Siegemund in the first match of the tournament’s knockout stages.
 World No.6 Rybakina took 65 minutes to defeat 80th-ranked Siegemund.

 “Feeling better on the court and physically also," Rybakina said afterwards.
 "It was a long trip.
 It’s not easy at the beginning but really happy with the performance and really looking forward to the next match.”